 Sean Coffey, Project Manager

-The FWCBD is pleased to announce the release of our Retail Strategy report for Fisherman’s Wharf.
+In 2018 the FWCBD commissioned an in-depth Retail Strategy report for Fisherman’s Wharf.
 The process of creating the document was a year-long collaborative effort between the FWCBD, Seifel Consulting, and the Retail StrategyTask Force (which included 15 property and business owners from the area).
-The project was partially funded by a grant from the Mayor’s Office of Economic and Work Force Development and can be viewed and/or downloaded at FWRetailStrategy.com.
+The project was partially funded by a grant from the Mayor’s Office of Economic and Work Force Development and can be viewed and/or downloaded by clicking the image below.

-The strategy is a renewed effort to strengthen the district’s commercial mix, celebrate the area’s fishing industry, and create new interest in the area from both local residents and visitors.
+The strategy contains recommendations over a 5 year period and is a renewed effort to strengthen the district’s commercial mix and create new interest in the area from both local residents and visitors.
 The comprehensive document focuses on business, entertainment, appearance, safety, marketing, and the public realm.
 It also outlines how to maintain the momentum of the Wharf renaissance while simultaneously preserving the area’s unique historical ties and improving the iconic district, the only commercial retail street on the waterfront in San Francisco.